-The bachelor's degree is often an extension of an associate's degree.
-While most individuals do not need both, an associate's degree can be counted toward the first half of a bachelor's degree program.
-The latter takes twice as long to complete and opens the graduate up to more possible careers.
+A bachelor's degree program is often an extension of an associate's degree program.
+A bachelor's degree program typically takes twice as long to complete and opens the graduate up to more possible career opportunities.
 This article details further differences between associate's and bachelor's degrees.

-Associate's Degree: Overview
+Associate's Degree Overview

 Associate's degree programs commonly take two years to complete and are usually dedicated toward a specific career.
 However, general studies may be taken at this level as a jumpstart toward a bachelor's degree program.
 The student earning his or her associate's degree can do so at a community college or state university by taking about 20 classes within a specific curriculum designed by the school.

 Programs at the associate's degree level are similar to those at the bachelor's degree level.
-They may include options in fields such as art and design, business, communication, drafting, law enforcement, construction, electronics, social work and health information technology.
+They may include studies in fields such as art and design, business, communication, digital animation, dental hygiene, culinary arts, automotive repair, electronics, social work and health information technology.

-Bachelor's Degree: Overview
+Bachelor's Degree Overview

 Bachelor's degree programs often require students to spend up to half of their credits taking the general education courses that are required by all students at the college or university.
-Some of these courses may include philosophy, languages, theology, math, science, fine arts, history, English and Western Civilization.
+Some of these courses may include philosophy, languages, theology, math, science, fine arts, history, English and Western civilization.
 Subject-specific courses are often referred to as the core curriculum.
 Other classes are known as electives; these allow individuals to explore themes that pique their interest and offer interdisciplinary perspective to their studies.